Borrowed from Joel K. Kahn, MD

 2. Drink red wine

-According the Chilean researchers, having 8oz. of red wine a day with a high-fat diet reduces the meals' negative effects on the eaters' arteries.
-Another study found similar benefits with grape juice.
+According the Chilean researchers, having 8oz. of red wine a day with a

 3. Add healthy grains.